nandard/control-system/Assignment 6 - Tuning PID/README.md

-# Derivative Effect on Control System
+# Improved Particle Swarm Optimization on PID Tuning
 This dir is belong to Control System class contains with Tuning PID with ZN1 and PSO on motor system.

 ## Software